zalando/zalando-howto-open-source/README.md

 - **Stay Secure**: Make sure your project doesn’t include Zalando specifics, such as credentials and private identifiers.
 - **Ask for Help**: Find colleagues to brainstorm ideas for your project and to review your work.
 - **Promote**: Tell the world about your project via blog posts, social media and conference talks.
 - **Join the Open Source Guild**: Help us make open source stronger at Zalando!
+Come on, it'll be fun. :)

 [Go here](https://zalando-open-source-principles.readthedocs.org/en/latest/) to read the accompanying docs.
 [This blog post](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/) might also be of interest.